Erik Karlsson: Personal life

 Karlsson and his first wife, Therese, were divorced in 2013.
 He married his second wife, Melinda Currey, in Ottawa in August 2017.
-On November 22 2017, Karlsson and Currey announced via Instagram that they were expecting their first child, and on December 18, they revealed it was a boy.
-On March 20 2018, the Karlssons announced that their son was stillborn.
-On October 3 2019, Karlsson and Melinda announced the birth of a daughter.
+On 22 November 2017, Karlsson and Currey announced via Instagram that they were expecting their first child, and on 18 December, they revealed it was a boy.
+On 20 March 2018, the Karlssons announced that their son was stillborn.
+On 3 October 2019, Karlsson and Melinda announced the birth of a daughter and on 25 February 2022, the couple announced the birth of a second son.

-On June 12 2018, Karlsson's wife filed a protection order against Monika Caryk, girlfriend of Senators' teammate Mike Hoffman, for harassment both before and after the passing of their son.
+On 12 June 2018, Karlsson's wife filed a protection order against Monika Caryk, girlfriend of Senators' teammate Mike Hoffman, for harassment both before and after the passing of their son.
 The nature of the alleged harassment included using fake accounts to direct over 1,000 malicious comments towards the Karlssons, including some made regarding the stillbirth of the Karlssons' son.
 The situation would soon result in legal action against Caryk and the trades of both Karlsson and Hoffman from the Senators' organization.

 During a 2018 court deposition, Caryk burst into tears and threatened to leave the room during questioning.
 She told the court that she and Melinda Karlsson began as friends and that the Karlssons were never outwardly hostile towards her.
 When asked how the friendship deteriorated, Caryk stated that she became offended after her Facebook and Instagram posts stopped receiving "likes" from Melinda Karlsson, and Caryk became more upset when she stopped receiving invitations to team dinners organized for wives and girlfriends of Senators' players.
 The deposition revealed that wives and girlfriends of several players associated with the Senators and other organizations had contacted Caryk privately before the matter went public, admonishing her for her continued and increasing hostility towards the Karlssons.

 Later that year, Karlsson and his wife organized the charity "Can't Dim My Light" to raise funds and awareness about bullying in schools.

 Karlsson's childhood idols included Nicklas Lidström, Daniel Alfredsson, Mats Sundin and Peter Forsberg.
 He is a supporter of English Premier League football club Arsenal.
+Karlsson also uses snus, a Swedish form of dipping tobacco, during games.